FRCTeam5458DigitalMinds/team5458.com/_pages/summercamp.md

 title: Summer Camps
 permalink: /summercamps/
 ---
+<span style="color:red"> *Due to the continued issues arising from the coronavirus outbreak, all 2020 Summer Camps have been canceled.* </span>

 ### Every summer, Digital Minds holds robotics summer camps to give students entering grades 4-8 hands-on experience in STEM through project-based challenges with their peers.
 We hold introductory and intermediate sessions to cater to students with different levels of experience.